-- Comprehensive Plan - North Bend's downtown is described in the Land Use Element of the Comprehensive Plan as the mixed-use center of North Bend's community, where jobs, housing, and services may be readily available to the residents.
-Redevelopment in this area should be walkable and compact, comprised of buildings of various scales, and preserve adjacent natural areas. - Commercial/Mixed-Use/Industrial Design Standards and Guidelines (Design Standards) - All new development shall comply with North Bend's Commercial, Mixed-Use and Industrial Design Standards, Design Standards and where appropriate, preserve and restore the historic character of the Downtown Commercial Historic District.
-There are no Downtown Commercial district-specific standards in the Design Standards, however there are applicable components to the Downtown Commercial zone within Basic Development Standards (Section A) and the Building Form (Section B). - Downtown Master Plan - The FBC should help encourage the elements of the Downtown Master Plan that have yet to be realized but remain in effect. - North Bend Zoning Code: The FBC is adopted as a new North Bend Municipal Code Chapter ("NBMC") 18.12, referred to as "North Bend Form-Based Code," or "FBC," and supersedes previous content related to the DC Zone set forth in NBMC Chapter 18.10.
+1. Comprehensive Plan - North Bend's downtown is described in the Land Use Element of the Comprehensive Plan as the mixed-use center of North Bend's community, where jobs, housing, and services may be readily available to the residents.
+Redevelopment in this area should be walkable and compact, comprised of buildings of various scales, and preserve adjacent natural areas.
+2. Commercial/Mixed-Use/Industrial Design Standards and Guidelines (Design Standards) - All new development shall comply with North Bend's Design Standards and where appropriate, preserve and restore the historic character of the Downtown Commercial Historic District.
+There are no Downtown Commercial district-specific standards in the Design Standards; However there are applicable components to the Downtown Commercial zone within Basic Development Standards (Section A) and the Building Form (Section B).
+3. Downtown Master Plan - The FBC should help encourage the elements of the Downtown Master Plan that have yet to be realized but remain in effect.
+4. North Bend Zoning Code: The FBC is adopted as a new North Bend Municipal Code Chapter ("NBMC") 18.12.
+The FBC supersedes previous content related to the DC Zone set forth in NBMC Chapter 18.10.
 While the FBC supersedes any conflicting standards within the Zoning Code, there are supplementary standards in the Zoning Code that may apply to subject projects, such as but not limited to parking (NBMC 18.16), land use performance standards (NBMC 18.10.050), and signage (NBMC 18.20).